 Activities performed during the 3 month period included finalization of program policies and procedures, guideline documents, program forms and completion of the Tier 1 broad environmental review as well as Tiers II site specific documentation.
+MID was adjusted for this reporting period in order to match expended and MID expended cumulative totals going forward.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Plans or Planning Products 0 1/0
+of Plans or Planning Products 0 1/10